sbbzplt/QWorld-Cobalt/README.md

-This repo is a copy of [Original QCobalt Repo](https://gitlab.com/qworld/qresearch/qintern2021/12_educational-material-development-for-quantum-annealing) stored on GitLab.
+This repo is a copy of [Original QCobalt Repo](https://gitlab.com/qworld/qresearch/qintern2021/12_educational-material-development-for-quantum-annealing) stored on [QWorld](https://qworld.net)'s [GitLab account](https://gitlab.com/qworld).
 This copy is created to modify the notebooks to run on Google Colab.

 **Project: Educational material development for quantum annealing**